 Program in Oncology

-Within the School of Medicine and the other UMB schools, the Program in Oncology and the University of Maryland Greenebaum Cancer Center serve to facilitate cancer-related activities on campus.
-The Program in Oncology is the academic core of the Cancer Center and is based in the School of Medicine.
-Faculty members of the program recognize a level of excellence in, and dedication to, cancer-related teaching, research, patient care and community outreach activities.
-The Program in Oncology members have academic appointments in various clinical and basic science departments of the School of Medicine and other UMB schools, such as Pharmacy, Dentistry, Social Work and Nursing.
-Activities of the Program in Oncology include basic and translational cancer research, student and house officer teaching and a strong focus on new therapies in both an inpatient 40-bed unit and outpatient setting.
-In addition to full-time attending services on medical oncology and hematology, Cancer Center members participate in multidisciplinary clinical programs centered around specific cancers (e.g. breast, thoracic, genitourinary, gynecologic, head and neck, gastroenterologic and hematologic malignancies) with specialists from surgical and radiation oncology to provide integrated care for the cancer patient.
+Within the School of Medicine and the other UMB schools, UMGCC serves as the umbrella for all cancer-related activities on campus.
+Cancer Center members have academic appointments in various clinical and basic science departments of the School of Medicine and the schools of pharmacy, dentistry, social work, and nursing.
+Activities of the Cancer Center include basic and translational cancer research, student and house officer teaching, and a strong focus on new therapies in both an inpatient 46-bed unit and outpatient setting.
+The bone marrow transplant unit, on the 9th floor of the Gudelsky Tower, comprises 16 private rooms along with nursing and staff support space.
+In addition to full-time attending services on medical oncology and hematology, Cancer Center members participate in multidisciplinary clinical programs centered around specific cancers (e.g., breast, thoracic, genitourinary, gynecologic, head and neck, gastroenterologic and hematologic malignancies) with specialists from surgical and radiation oncology to provide integrated care for the cancer patient.